 Distinguish goals from metrics

-Your DEI efforts must begin with the end in mind.
+Your inclusion efforts must begin with the end in mind.
 First, decide on your goals.
 Then, use metrics or key performance indicators (KPIs) to gauge progress toward those objectives.

 Metrics are relative and flexible.
 Two organizations with similar goals might employ different metrics or interpret the same metrics in contrasting ways.
-Metrics, like KPIs, should help leaders make informed decisions and provide insight into how well the company is or isn’t achieving its DEI goals.
+Metrics, like KPIs, should help leaders make informed decisions and provide insight into how well the company is or isn’t achieving its goals for inclusion.
 Goals tend to be fixed and absolute, as these represent the desired outcomes and objectives you are trying to achieve.

 Work out where your baselines are

-How diverse are the applicants for your open positions?
+How accessible are the applicants pools to all types of candidates for your open positions?
 Do people with certain backgrounds, experiences or abilities tend to stay longer with your organization than others?
 Is your leadership team more or less diverse than the company as a whole?
 These are all frames of reference against which you can measure your progress.

-See this post for more insight on the value of building an inclusive workforce and tips for motivating your employees to embrace DEI at work.
+See this post for more insight on the value of building an inclusive workforce.

 Use ranked or multiple-choice surveys for non-numerical items like employee perspectives and feelings.
 For example, you can ask workers to rank the statement, “I feel comfortable speaking up in team meetings” on a scale from one to four, where one is “not at all,” and four is “extremely comfortable.”

-To help you get started, here are five tried-and-trusted KPIs for measuring a DEI strategy:
+To help you get started, here are five tried-and-trusted KPIs:

 - Retention levels by employee groups — Drill down into your retention data to discover whether certain groups of employees are more likely to quit than others.
 If you identify a group with particularly high levels of turnover, you can take actions such as setting up mentorship programs to help these workers feel more included and engaged.
 For deeper insights into why members of a group are leaving, combine retention rate data with exit interview results.